rapjul/dude/docs/index.md

 # Getting Started

-Dude is a very simple framework for writing web scrapers using Python decorators.
-The design, inspired by [Flask](https://github.com/pallets/flask), was to easily build a web scraper in just a few lines of code.
-Dude has an easy-to-learn syntax.
+dude_pyto is a very simple framework for writing web scrapers using Python decorators.
+The design, inspired by [Flask](https://github.com/pallets/flask), was to easily build a web scraper in just a few lines of code. dude_pyto has an easy-to-learn syntax.

 !!! warning

-    🚨 Dude is currently in Pre-Alpha.
+    🚨 dude_pyto is currently in Pre-Alpha.
 Please expect breaking changes.

 ## Installation